eu-cdse/documentation/APIs/STAC.md

 :::

-Currently those attributes are supported:
+Currently, those attributes are supported:

 * `bbox`
 * `datetime`

 ##### Search Items by bbox

 Attribute `bbox` will list all products from a given collection within the Area of Interest (AOI).
-This attribute requires between 4 and 6 values (coordinates) where each coordinate is separated by a comma.
+This attribute requires between 4 and 6 values (coordinates) where a comma separates each coordinate.

 To search for items by bbox: